 Committees of the Board of Directors

-There are three standing committees, Audit and Risk, Human Resources and Governance and Environment, composed entirely of unrelated directors.
+There are three standing committees, Audit and Risk, Human Resources and Governance, Safety and Sustainability, composed entirely of independent directors.

 The Board has delegated certain responsibilities to each of these committees and has instructed each of them to perform certain advisory functions, to make recommendations and to report to the Board.
-Committee members are appointed annually, following the Annual Meeting of Shareholders, on the recommendation of the Governance and Environment Committee.
+Committee members are appointed annually, following the Annual Meeting of Shareholders, on the recommendation of the Governance, Safety and Sustainability Committee.